GitoriousLispBackup/asdf-binary-locations/website/source/index.md

 ### What is happening

+5 May 2008 - Keeping up with the Jones and the rest of the Common-Lisp world; Stelian Ionescu rationalizes features lists.
+Thanks!

 15 April 2007 - Paid taxes and posted the latest changes

 13 December 2007 - Exported `implementation-specific-directory-name`